brille/brille/docs/motivation.rst

 Another straightforward approach to defining a grid within a polyhedron is the use of a tetrahedral tiling.
 Tetrahedra being the three dimensional simplex.
-Creating such a tiling with nice properties is nontrivial, so brille uses the `TetGen <http://tetgen.org>`_ library to do the heavy lifting.
+Creating such a tiling with nice properties is nontrivial, so :py:mod:`brille` uses the `TetGen <http://tetgen.org>`_ library to do the heavy lifting.

 Tetrahedral tilings have the advantage that they can be made commensurate with